liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed *asset.publisher.asset.entry.query.processors*
+### Removed the `asset.publisher.asset.entry.query.processors` Property
 - **Date:** 2015-Jan-22
 - **JIRA Ticket:** LPS-52966

 #### What changed?

-The *asset.publisher.asset.entry.query.processors* property has been removed.
+The `asset.publisher.asset.entry.query.processors` property has been removed from `portal.properties`.

 #### Who is affected?

-This affects any hook that uses the *asset.publisher.asset.entry.query.processors* property.
+This affects any hook that uses the `asset.publisher.asset.entry.query.processors` property.

 #### How should I update my code?

-If you are using this property to register Asset Entry Query Processors, they have to be registered in a different way.
-Your Asset Entery Query Processor should implements the interface
+If you are using this property to register Asset Entry Query Processors, they must be registered in a different way.
+Your Asset Entry Query Processor should implement the `com.liferay.portlet.assetpublisher.util.AssetEntryQueryProcessor` interface and it should have the `@Component(service=AssetEntryQueryProcessor.class)` annotation.
-`implements com.liferay.portlet.assetpublisher.util.AssetEntryQueryProcessor`
-and it should have the annotation `@Component(service=AssetEntryQueryProcessor.class)`.

 #### Why was this change made?